acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Filter Types Explained__

- - ***EWMA (Exponentially Weighted Moving Average):*** A computationally efficient filter that gives more weight to recent data.
-   - Pros: Very fast to calculate, good for general noise.
-   - Cons: Can introduce lag if the window size (4, 8, 16) is too large.

- - ***Bi-Quad (Biquadratic Filter):*** A second-order recursive linear filter.
-   - Pros: Capable of sharp cutoffs (removing specific frequencies) better than EWMA.
-   - Cons: More complex; incorrect configuration can lead to instability.

  - ***TANH (Hyperbolic Tangent):*** A symmetric S-shaped transfer function that creates a **soft clip** effect.
 It is linear for small errors but smoothly saturates as the output approaches the limit.
-   - Pros: Prevents abrupt mechanical jerk by eliminating hard hits to the voltage ceiling; keeps control linear at low speeds.
-   - Cons: Can make the robot feel sluggish or unresponsive at high speeds if the scaling (divisor) is set too low.

  - ***SIGM (Sigmoid):*** A non-linear activation function that maps the control signal to a gradual S-curve.
-   - Pros: rovides an extremely organic acceleration profile; suppresses high-frequency jitter near the maximum output limits.
-   - Cons:

 __Filter Use__

 ```yaml